mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/datamodel.md

 ## Joining

-Passing a //$join// statement to DataObject::get will filter results further by the JOINs performed against the foreign table. **It will NOT return the additionally joined data.**  The returned //$records// will always be a [DataObject](http://api.silverstripe.org/trunk/sapphire/model/DataObject.html).
+Passing a //$join// statement to DataObject::get will filter results further by the JOINs performed against the foreign table. **It will NOT return the additionally joined data.**  The returned //$records// will always be a `[api:DataObject]`.

 When using //$join// statements be sure the string is in the proper format for the respective database engine.
 In  MySQL the use of backticks may be necessary when referring Table Names and potentially Columns. (see [MySQL Identifiers](http://dev.mysql.com/doc/refman/5.0/en/identifiers.html)):